marlonfaraujo/mediatr_segregation/README.md

 Therefore, during startup and depending on the size of the project and the number of classes, it may take some time to go through these registrations.
 With this, it can resolve, for example, even handler classes that receive other dependencies in their constructor method.

 ## 5. Conclusion
-The main goal was to show that, with dependency inversion, it is possible to isolate MediatR from the application or domain layer.
+The main objective was to show that there are alternatives to MediatR, such as the brief implementation I made, among others such as [Wolverine](https://github.com/JasperFx/wolverine).
 In addition to talking a little about my experience with the framework and some impressions I had in the projects I worked on.
 Feel free to send any issue or pull request.
 I'm not very active here, but as soon as I can, I'll respond.